Relationships are a popular subject for authors. To read more about relationships, take a look at the list of books we have compiled below.

 Back to top

-GLBT Issues for Families
+For Families: GLBT Issues

 As many as 3 million transgender people live in the United States (according to the National Center for Transgender Equality).
 Transgender youth in particular may not know where to find support and resources.
 Luckily, there are some great books that will help questioning youth understand they are not alone.